 That’s why at Burriss & Ridgeway, we dedicate ourselves to making sure that you have all the information you need to get the care you deserve when filing for Workers’ Compensation.

-If you have more questions about worker’s comp or need legal representation, we’re here to help.
+If you have more questions about worker’s comp or need legal representation, our Lexington car accident lawyers are here to help.

 Please contact us to book a free consultation.